 * * * * *

 (c) Borrower qualification for discharge.
-(1) In order to qualify for discharge of a loan under this section, a borrower must submit to the Secretary a written request and sworn statement, and the factual assertions in the statement must be true.
-The statement need not be notarized but must be made by the borrower under penalty of perjury.
-In the statement the borrower must—
+(1) In order to qualify for discharge of a loan under this section, a borrower must submit to the Secretary a completed application, and the factual assertions in the application must be true.
+The application explains the procedures and eligibility criteria for obtaining a discharge and requires the borrower to —

-(i) State that the borrower (or the student on whose behalf a parent borrowed)—
+(i) Certify that the borrower (or the student on whose behalf a parent borrowed)—

 (A) Received the proceeds of a loan, in whole or in part, on or after January 1, 1986 to attend a school;

-(B) Did not complete the program of study at that school because the school closed while the student was enrolled, or the student withdrew from the school not more than 120 days before the school closed.
-The Secretary may extend the 120-day period if the Secretary determines that exceptional circumstances related to a school's closing justify an extension.
-Exceptional circumstances for this purpose may include, but are not limited to: the school's loss of accreditation; the school's discontinuation of the majority of its academic programs; action by the State to revoke the school's license to operate or award academic credentials in the State; or a finding by a State or Federal government agency that the school violated State or Federal law; and
+(B) Did not complete the program of study at that school because the school closed while the student was enrolled, or the student withdrew from the school not more than 150 days before the school closed.
+The Secretary may extend the 150-day period if the Secretary determines that exceptional circumstances related to a school's closing justify an extension.
+Exceptional circumstances for this purpose may include, but are not limited to: the revocation or withdrawal by an accreditation agency of the school's institutional accreditation; the school's discontinuation of the majority of its academic programs; revocation or withdrawal of the school's license to operate or to award academic credentials in the State; or a nondefault, contested Federal or State court judgment issued by a court of competent jurisdiction or adjudication by a Federal or State administrative agency that the school violated State or Federal law; and

 (C) Did not complete the program of study through a teach-out at another school or by transferring academic credits or hours earned at the closed school to another school;